Lupinus flavoculatus A.Heller

-Lupinus flavoculatus is a small, hairy, annual herb up to 8 inches (20 cm) tall.
-Each palmate leaf is made up of 7 to 9 leaflets up to 0.8 inches (2 cm) long.
-The inflorescence is a small, dense spiral of flowers each up to 0.4 inch (1 cm) long.
-The flower is bright to deep blue with a yellowish spot on its banner.
-The fruit is a somewhat oval-shaped, hairy, legume pod up to 0.4 inch (1 cm) long.
-It contains one or two wrinkled seeds.
+Lupinus flavoculatus is a small hairy annual herb that grows up to 8 inches (20 cm) tall.
+Each palmate leaf comprises 7 to 9 up to 0.8 inches (2 cm) long leaflets.
+The inflorescence is a small dense spiral of flowers, each up to 0.4 inches (1 cm) long.
+The flowers are bright to deep blue with a yellowish spot on its banner.
+Fruits are somewhat oval-shaped, hairy, up to 0.4 inches (1 cm) long legume pod.
+They contain one or two wrinkled seeds.

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Lupines need neutral to slightly acidic soil, although they can grow in very acidic soil conditi ns.
 Lupines don't need rich loam, but it's important to grow the plants in very well-draining soil to avoid root rot.
 Sandy soil conditions and poor, rocky soil promote the growth of the Lupine's deep taproot.

 Starting Lupines from seed is an economical way to get a showy flower garden the following season.

 The seed coat is tough, and seeds have a better germination rate if you nick the seed coat or soak them in water overnight ht.
 Plant them about 0.25 inches (6.5 mm) deep outdoors in a permanent area that receives full sun, as they do not transplant well due to their long taproot.
 Expect germination in 14 to 30 days.